que-son-y-como-usar-controlers-aspnet

 API controllers are more common in modern applications that return data.

-Enabling controllers in ASP.NET Core
+Enabling Controllers in ASP.NET Core

-To use controllers in an application, we must ensure that they are enabled in the ASP.NET pipeline during application configuration.
+To use controllers in an application, we must ensure they are enabled in the ASP.NET pipeline during application configuration.

 var builder = WebApplication.CreateBuilder(args);